Geocodio/docs/source/index.html.md

 # Introduction

 Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups as well as simultaneously enrich your address data with Census data, political districts, and more (called `fields`).
-Geocodio's API supports individual, batch, and CSV list geocoding.
+Geocodio's API supports individual, batch, and list geocoding.

 The base API url is `https://api.geocod.io/v1.9/`.